🧠 The Forgetting Curve: Why Cramming Doesn't Work

 - Difficulty Rating: After each review, you rate the word as "Again", "Hard", "Good", or "Easy"

-The beauty: The algorithm learns YOUR strengths and weaknesses.
-Words you struggle with appear more often.
-Words you've mastered barely appear at all.
+The beauty: The algorithm responds to YOUR strengths and weaknesses.
+Words you struggle with return sooner.
+Words you know well fade into the background.

 ⚡ Real Data: 10 Minutes/Day vs. 2-Hour Cram Sessions